NAL-i5K/remap-gff3/README.md

 ## General Workflow

 1. Generate whole-genome alignment file.
-    * For now, we will use NCBI's whole-genome alignments, available [here](ftp://ftp.ncbi.nlm.nih.gov/pub/remap/)
+    * For now, we will use NCBI's whole-genome alignments, available here: ftp://ftp.ncbi.nlm.nih.gov/pub/remap/

 2. Filter whole-genome alignment results based on quality criteria.
     * For now, we will focus on perfect alignments.